 3) Life insurance

 Proceeds of most domestic life policies on the deceased’s life are deemed property for estate duty.
 If the proceeds accrue to a surviving spouse, the spousal deduction may reduce the duty to nil on that policy.
-In business planning, correctly structured buy-and-sell or key-person policies may be excluded from the deceased estate if ownership, premium payment, and policy wording follow the statutory guidance.
-Because small drafting errors can undo the relief, professional advice is strongly recommended.
+In business planning, correctly structured buy-and-sell or key-person policies may be excluded from the deceased estate if ownership, premium payment, and policy wording follow statutory requirements.

 4) Family trusts

-Assets that are already in a properly administered trust are generally not the deceased’s property and are therefore not part of the estate for estate duty.
+Assets already held in a properly administered trust are generally not the deceased’s property and are therefore excluded from the estate for estate duty.
 However, any loan account owing by the trust to the deceased is an asset of the estate.
-In addition, anti-avoidance rules may deem certain property or rights to be in the estate where the deceased retained rights of enjoyment or made certain dispositions within a defined look-back period.
+Anti-avoidance rules may deem certain property back into the estate where the deceased retained enjoyment rights or made certain dispositions within the legislated look-back period.

 5) Immovable property and transfer duty